Prince's Walk, Kinlochmoidart

 In 1882 a new Kinlochmoidart House was built in Scottish Baronial style by a brewer named Robert Stewart.
-Beside the house a long avenue of trees was planted to commemorate the connection of Kinlochmoidart with Bonnie Prince Charlie.
-The avenue is known as Prince Charlie's Walk, and forms part of a circular walk taking in views if the 19th century house, St Finan's Church, and a very old stone bridge.
+Beside the house, a long avenue of trees was planted to commemorate the connection of Kinlochmoidart with Bonnie Prince Charlie.
+The avenue is known as Prince Charlie's Walk and forms part of a circular walk taking in views of the 19th-century house, St Finan's Church, and a very old stone bridge.

-The walk is about 1 3/4 miles long and should take no more than 1 hour.
+The walk is about 1 3/4 miles long and should take no more than one hour.
 Park just off the A861 at the church.

 The walk starts at St Finan's Church, built in 1858 by the then owner of the Moidart Estate, Robertson MacDonald, on a shelf of land offering views over Loch Moidart.
 The trail then joins the avenue of trees planted in the Prince's honour before crossing in front of Kinlochmoidart House.

 Just as it seems you are going to drop in on the house owners unexpectedly the trail turns left of the house and wends its way uphill to a small crag.
 There are marker arrows guiding you through very pleasant woodland, over a small stream, near the remains of a walled garden, and across a wooden footbridge.
 Look for the peculiar metal deer silhouettes, used for target practice!
 Follow signs marked 'woodland walk' to another set of signs marked 'MacKenzie Walk'.